 The humble egg is a superfood with 11 different vitamins and nutrients packed into only 300 kilojoules.

 Eggs are a perfect protein source because they contain all the essential amino acids our bodies need in the right amounts.
 They’re a natural source of key nutrients including omega-3 fatty acids, vitamins A, E and B12, antioxidants and choline.

 The nutrients found in an egg are distributed evenly between the yolk and the white, which is why we recommend eating the whole egg for a nutritious start to the day.

 Every time you crack open an egg you’re receiving the goodness of:

 - Protein: Athletes often consume eggs before training because they’re a good source of high-quality protein.
 Protein is used by the body for growth and repair, helping in the formation of muscles, hair, nails, skin and organs.

 - Vitamin D: Egg yolks are one of the few foods that naturally contain vitamin D, making it a convenient way to up your intake without having to sit out in the sun.
 Vitamin D is essential for strong bones and muscles, as well as overall health.

-- Vitamins A, E and B12: Eggs contain a number of vitamins but are particularly rich in A, E and B12.
-Vitamin A helps form and maintain healthy skin and teeth, while also promoting good vision.
+- Vitamins A, E and B12: Eggs contain a number of vitamins including vitamin B12 and are particularly rich in vitamins A and E. Vitamin A helps form and maintain healthy skin and teeth, while also promoting good vision.
 Vitamin E is an antioxidant that helps protect body tissue from disease.
 Vitamin B12 is essential for brain and nervous system function, also aiding proper blood formation.